 - a.
-The Finance Manager, for approval of excess amounts up to 5% of the total departmental operating or capital expenditure budget, or - b.
+The Head of Finance, for approval of excess amounts up to 5% of the total departmental operating or capital expenditure budget, or - b.
 The Bursar, for approval of larger amounts.
 If the additional, non-budgeted spend for a department is greater than £250k the Bursar must take the matter to the Council for approval.